The Influence of Jesus’ Teachings on Christian Ethics

 The Parable of the Unforgiving Servant highlights the importance of extending mercy and forgiveness to others.
 In this parable, a servant who had been forgiven a significant debt refuses to show mercy to a fellow servant who owed him a much smaller amount.
 Jesus used this parable to convey the principle that those who have received mercy should also extend it to others, emphasizing the transformative power of forgiveness and grace.

-See also Understanding the Parables of Jesus
+See also Understanding the challenging sections of the Bible

 7. Selflessness and Sacrifice